Mboopi/Champions-League-Simulator/README.md

 ### Future work / improvements
 - Take into account the pairings as described above.
+- Currently not completely sure how draw colissions should be handled, so the simulator might redo the draw sometimes.
 - Add more animations to make the site more fluid and lively.
 - Improve the UI for mobile devices.
 - Add options for previous years and KO stages.